-Topic: Factors of production Skill: Level 1: Definition Section: Checkpoint 2.1 Status: CT AACSB: Reflective thinking 22) The productive resource that includes all the "gifts of nature" is called A) land.
+Topic: Factors of production Skill: Level 1: Definition Section: Checkpoint 2.1 Status: Old AACSB: Reflective thinking 25) The productive resource that includes all the "gifts of nature" is called A) land.

 B) labor.

 C) capital.

 D) entrepreneurship.

 E) land if undeveloped and capital if developed.

-Answer: A Topic: Land Skill: Level 1: Definition Section: Checkpoint 2.1 Status: WM AACSB: Reflective thinking 23) Economists classify energy and water as part of which factor of production?
-A) land B) labor C) capital D) entrepreneurship E) land if undeveloped and capital if developed Answer: A Topic: Land Skill: Level 2: Using definitions Section: Checkpoint 2.1 Status: CT AACSB: Reflective thinking 24) As a factor of production, oil reserves are counted as A) land.
+Answer: A

+Topic: Land

+Skill: Level 1: Definition

+Section: Checkpoint 2.1

+Status: Old

+AACSB: Reflective thinking

+26) Economists classify energy and water as part of which factor of production?

+A) land

+B) labor

+C) capital

+D) entrepreneurship

+E) land if undeveloped and capital if developed

+Answer: A

+Topic: Land

+Skill: Level 2: Using definitions

+Section: Checkpoint 2.1

+Status: Old

+AACSB: Reflective thinking

+27) As a factor of production, oil reserves are counted as

+A) land.

 B) labor.

 C) capital.

 D) entrepreneurship.

 E) financial capital.

+Answer: A

+Topic: Land

-Answer: A Topic: Land Skill: Level 2: Using definitions Section: Checkpoint 2.1 Status: NAU AACSB: Reflective thinking
+Skill: Level 2: Using definitions

+Section: Checkpoint 2.1

+Status: Old

+AACSB: Reflective thinking

-25) Over time, the percentage of total employment in services has and in agriculture, employment has .
+28) Over time, the percentage of total employment in services has and in agriculture, employment has .

-A) increased; increased.
+A) increased; increased

-B) decreased; increased.
+B) decreased; increased

-C) stayed about the same; decreased.
+C) stayed about the same; decreased

-D) stayed about the same; increased.
+D) stayed about the same; increased

-E) increased; decreased.
+E) increased; decreased

 Answer: E

 Topic: Labor

 Skill: Level 1: Definition

 Section: Checkpoint 2.1

-Status: KG
+Status: Old

 AACSB: Reflective thinking

-26) The concept of human capital describes

-A) human skills, that is, the quality of labor.
+29) Which of the following has been the largest contributor to increases in the quantity of labor in the Unites States during the past 50 years?
+A) The proportion of men taking paid jobs has increased.
+B) The proportion of women taking paid jobs has increased.
+C) The proportion of young adults entering college has decreased.
+D) The proportion of seniors taking early retirement has decreased.
+E) None of the above because the quantity of labor has actually decreased.
+Answer: B Topic: Labor Skill: Level 2: Using definitions Section: Checkpoint 2.1 Status: New AACSB: Reflective thinking 30) The concept of human capital describes A) human skills, that is, the quality of labor.
 B) human population, that is, the quantity of labor.
 C) the number of machines per employed worker.
 D) the number of workers per operating machine.
 E) the number of machines (capital) that have been produced by people (humans).

-Answer: A

-Topic: Human capital

-Skill: Level 1: Definition

-Section: Checkpoint 2.1
+Answer: A Topic: Human capital Skill: Level 1: Definition Section: Checkpoint 2.1 Status: Old AACSB: Reflective thinking

-Status: DMC

-AACSB: Reflective thinking

-27) Which factor of production does human capital enhance?

-i. land

-ii. labor

-iii. capital

-A) i only

-B) ii only

-C) iii only

-D) i and ii

-E) i, ii, and iii

-Answer: B

-Topic: Labor, human capital

-Skill: Level 2: Using definitions

-Section: Checkpoint 2.1

-Status: TPS

-AACSB: Reflective thinking
+31) Which factor of production does human capital enhance? land i. ii. labor iii. capital A) i only B) ii only C) iii only D) i and ii E) i, ii, and iii Answer: B Topic: Labor, human capital Skill: Level 2: Using definitions Section: Checkpoint 2.1 Status: Old AACSB: Reflective thinking 32) Human capital can be increased through